 “Can you influence others with your social deduction skills and use logic?
 If so, this game is for you”

-A light-hearted strategic game where cards and decks are whizzing by you and it’s your job to keep an eye on the sushi, sashimi, and tempura coming round, and what your opponents are selecting, as different types of food sets gain you points.
-A perennial favorite, easy to learn, and play, Sushi Go requires quick thinking, quick hands, and of course, a love of sushi!
+A light-hearted strategic game where cards and decks are whizzing by you and it’s your job to keep an eye on the sushi, sashimi, and tempura coming round, not to mention dessert, and what your opponents are selecting, as different types of food sets gain you points.
+A perennial favorite, easy to learn, and play, Sushi Go requires quick thinking, quick choices, and of course, a love of sushi!
 Check Price – Sushi Go.

 “A set of 2 tempura cards scores you 5 points, and a set of 3 sashimi cards scores you 10 points”